tobiasbriones/blog/math/swe/drawing/drawing-a-sierpinski-petal-mandala-fractal-in-javafx/index.md

 It has the `Canvas` `Node` that refers to the JavaFX component we're using.

-The `init` method is available, so it can be initialized like the other objects we created in the `app` package.
+The `init` method is available in this design, so views (or controllers) can be initialized like the other objects we created in the `app` package.

-The method `draw` is clearing the `Canvas` with a white-gray color, and draws the "Hello World" text in the middle of the screen.
+The method `draw` is clearing the `Canvas` with a white-gray color and drawing the "Hello World" text in the middle of the screen.

 Notice that I'm not using `interface`s or further abstractions in this package because of what I said above.
-For example, the methods `init`, and `draw`, etc., should be part of a public API, and interfaces should be used to weaken the coupling among objects (MVP-like), but that's not this package design's scope.
+For example, the methods `init`, `draw`, etc., should be part of a public API, and interfaces should be used to weaken the coupling among objects (MVP-like), but that's not this package design's scope.